-The consolidated entity is not subject to externally imposed capital requirements, other than contractual banking covenants1 and obligations.
+The consolidated entity is not subject to externally imposed capital requirements, other than contractual banking covenants and obligations.
 All bank lending requirements have been complied with during the year and at the date of this report, which include the following covenants:

-- Net leverage ratio not exceeding 3.00:1 (Net Debt : EBITDA); and - Fixed charge cover ratio not below 1.75:1 (EBITDA plus Rent : Net Total Cash Interest plus Rent).
+- Net leverage ratio not exceeding 3.00:1 (Net Debt : EBITDA); and - Fixed charge cover ratio not below 1.75:1 (EBITDA plus Rent : Net Total Cash Interest plus Rent) - (1) Banking covenants calculations exclude the impacts of AASB 16 Leases and are based on proforma results.